talkable/talkable-docs/source/api_v2/offers.rst

-                     Talkable dashboard after you log in and create a site. short_url_code    Advocate offer short code obtained with :ref:`origin creation <api_v2/origins>`. interpolations    Optional: an array of interpolations to return in response sharing_channels  Optional: an array of sharing channels for which will be generated sharing links.
+                     Talkable dashboard after you log in and create a site. short_url_code    Advocate offer short code obtained with :ref:`origin creation <api_v2/origins>`. interpolations    Optional: array of interpolations to return in response sharing_channels  Optional: array of social sharing channels for which will be generated sharing links.

                      Options: `facebook`, `twitter`, `linkedin`, `sms`,